holmesal/such-fame/README.md

 TODO
 ===

-* use ng-show/hide instead of ng-if, to kill lazy-loading
-* wait to show everything untill initial loading is done
 * finalize list of projects/circles & write copy
 * add https://www.npmjs.org/package/grunt-angular-templates to cache templates
 * find the HERO presentation video
-* explore - symbolize visited circles
+* use ng-show/hide instead of ng-if, to kill lazy-loading - this doesn't really work well
 * fix bug around toggling modes when not scrolled all the way to the top
 * package navigator into a directive, clean up the main controller a bit
 * add angular-ui-router to be able to link directly to projects